openstack-archive/fuel-specs/specs/8.0/openstack-config-change.rst

 #. download YAML:

-   fuel configuration --id 1 --download
+   fuel openstack-config --id 1 --download

 As we will store historical data in DB, we need possibility to download any record from the past.
 For that we will use 'id' parameter.